NHMDenmark/DaSSCo-Integration/IntegrationServer/ConfigFiles/README.md

 ```

 ## mail_config.json
 Mail configuration file.
 Test is setup using gmail as a host here.
+If we are using a linux setup for runnign the integration server then there is no need to configure this.
 ```bash
   {
     "{name}":{